sabeydeedaya/docs/src/pages/apps/mparticle-ios-v7.md

 !!! warning "mParticle appDelegate proxy not enabled"
     If the mParticle appDelegate proxy is not enabled, you must add mParticle [URI & Domain relays](https://docs.mparticle.com/developers/sdk/ios/getting-started/#uiapplication-delegate-proxy) to the appDelegate.

+### Retrieve Deep Link Data via mParticle

+Our integration with mParticle supports the creation and attribution of deep links to install and open an app.
+A deep link will typically contain some additional information to be used when the user ultimately opens your application, so that you can properly route the user to the appropriate content, or otherwise customize their experience.

+Please ensure you've followed [mParticle's documentation] (http://docs.mparticle.com/developers/sdk/ios/kits#deep-linking) to ensure your deep link data is being retrieved.

 ### Enable Branch on mParticle